LITURGICAL MINISTRIES

 "Whoever eats my Body and drinks my Blood will live forever."

 Please let us know if there is someone who is confined to his or her home and unable to attend Mass with us on Sundays.
 We would be happy to arrange to have one of our Extraordinary Ministers of Holy Communion bring Our Lord to those persons on a weekly basis (normally on the weekend).
-Please call the parish office at (626) 282-2744 and give us the person's information.
+Please call the parish office at (626) 282-2744, ext 0, and give us the person's information.

 “Blessed are those who hear the word of God and obey it.” --Luke 11:28

 Those who proclaim God's Word in the liturgy are known as Ministers of the Word or Lectors.
-The Lector, in proclaiming the Word at Mass, is the modern day Breath of God who breathes God's word to strengthen the community.
+The Lector, in proclaiming the Word at Mass, is the modern-day Breath of God who breathes God's Word to strengthen the community.
 Answering the call to become a lector enters one into a deeper relationship with God as He is revealed in Sacred Scripture.

-Baptized and Confirmed parishioners of mature age are eligible to serve.
+Baptized and confirmed parishioners of mature age are eligible to serve.
 They should be persons who sincerely try to live the Gospel message in their communal and individual lives, and faithfully participate in the Sunday Eucharist.

 "I had rather be a doorkeeper in the house of my God, than to dwell in the tents of wickedness." --Psalms 84:10